Pain Management During Labor and Delivery

 may offer natural pain relief during labor.

 Many women benefit from a support person other than their partner during labor.
 This may be a doula, nurse, nurse midwife, or childbirth educator.
 This person’s job is to provide constant support, massage, calming words, or whatever else you need from early labor through delivery.
 The support person can also talk to your medical team for you.
-If possible, meet with your support person during pregnancy to discuss your wishes for labor and delivery.
+If possible, meet with your support person during pregnancy to discuss your labor and delivery needs.

 Medical Means of Pain Control

-Pain medicines are helpful for many women in labor.
-Some pain medicines reduce pain while others end it.
+Pain medications are helpful for many women in labor.
+Some pain medications reduce pain while others end it.
 Most women are still able to feel sensations like pressure while anesthetized.

 Pain Relievers (Analgesics or Narcotics)

-nubain can reduce your pain.
+Pain relievers can reduce your pain.
 You may receive a pain reliever as an intramuscular shot or through an IV.
 You may receive more than one dose.
 These drugs may cause nausea and sleepiness.
 They may also slow the progress of labor.
-If the drug is given too near to delivery, it may cause the baby to be extra sleepy when born.
+Opioids may cause the baby to be extra sleepy when born, especially if given too near to delivery.
 To avoid a sleepy newborn, your doctor will give a pain reliever several hours before the expected time of birth.
-An overly sleepy baby can be treated with oxygen or medicine.
+An overly sleepy baby can be treated with oxygen or medication.

 Regional Anesthesia (Epidural and Nerve Block)